reimagined/resolve/docs/authentication-and-authorization.md

 For a comprehensive code sample, refer to the [Hacker News](https://github.com/reimagined/resolve/tree/master/examples/hacker-news) example application.

-# Using 3rd Party Auth Services
+# Using 3rd-Party Auth Services

+You can implement authentication via 3rd-party services in the same way, in which you implement local authentication.
+To implement authentication for a particular service, use a corresponding Passport modules, e.g, **passport-google** or **passport-facebook**.

 # Making Your Own User Registry